riccycastro/Heroku-api-wrapper/README.md

-# Internations task
+# Heroku API wrapper

-Within the scope of the task proposed by internations company, the internations-task purpose is to deliver the best version of an API(Heroku-app), respecting the restful API standards and providing a way to filter the data that are returned
+The purpose is to deliver the best version of an API(Heroku-app), respecting the restful API standards and providing a way to filter the data that are returned
 ____